merlinkv/Omega_MSX2/README.md

 * Electrolytic capacitors: I recommend to use High Frequency and Low ESR ones.
 * SMD resistors: Best is to use ones with 1% tolerance.
 All must be 1/4w.
 * SMD capacitors: I recommend to use X7R type (10%) or less tolerance.
+* ROM: AM29F040, SST39SF040 or compatible IC's can be used.
+* SPLD's: ATF16V8B or GAL16V8B can be used without needed to use new jed's.

 # Links